arouyan/lakeFS/docs/integrations/glue_hive_metastore.md

 ### Copy

 The `copy` command creates a copy of a table pointing to the defined branch.
-In case the destination table already exists, the command will only merge the changes.
+In the case that the destination table already exists, the command will only merge the changes.

 Example: